|Site Map | Bulletin Home | Temple University|

 The total experience within the School of Tourism and Hospitality Management enables students to have an excellent fundamental education and exposure to working professionals, internships, and personalized placement services.
 As a result, students are given a competitive advantage in a job market projected to double in the next decade.

 The School of Tourism and Hospitality Management offers two undergraduate major programs: (1) Sport and Recreation Management, and (2) Tourism and Hospitality Management.
 The undergraduate majors are designed to prepare students for a variety of positions in the leisure service field.
 The focus of the undergraduate programs is to provide a broad educational foundation and to prepare students for entry into the sport and recreation management, leisure service, or tourism and hospitality occupations at the professional level.

 The Sport and Recreation Management program prepares students interested in sport and recreation careers in the private/commercial sector, public recreation and park agencies, voluntary agencies, campus services, armed forces, and corporate/industrial settings.
 The Tourism and Hospitality Management program prepares students for entry-level to mid-level positions in tourism, hospitality, and commercial recreation.
 The program prepares students to work in convention and visitors' bureaus, conference centers, resorts, casinos, hotels, theme parks, theaters, and clubs throughout the United States.
 Both programs consist of coursework in the university's General Education or Core Curriculum, the school major course requirements, the supplemental electives from related disciplines, and two supervised field experiences.

 Return to menu

-If you are applying for admission to Temple University as a freshman or a transfer student, and you wish to major in Sport and Recreation Management or Tourism and Hospitality Management, you should designate the School of Tourism and Hospitality Management (Code 023) on your application.
-All transfer students must seek individual program advice from the Advising Center.
+If you are applying for admission to Temple University as a freshman or a transfer student and wish to major in Sport and Recreation Management or Tourism and Hospitality Management, you should designate the School of Tourism and Hospitality Management (Code 023) on your application.
+All transfer students must seek individual program advice from the Office of Student Services.

 Return to menu